Chinese Cabbage Salad (Crispy, Tangy & Refreshing)

 Frequently Asked Questions

-What's the most common mistake people make when preparing Chinese Cabbage Salad?
-Overdressing the salad, which can lead to sogginess.
-Always add dressing gradually and taste as you go.
+What’s the most common mistake people make when preparing Chinese Cabbage Salad?
+Overdressing the salad is a common mistake; use just enough to coat without overpowering the vegetables.

-Can I add proteins to this salad?
-Yes, grilled chicken or shrimp make excellent additions for a more filling meal.
+Can I add protein to this salad?
+Absolutely, adding grilled chicken, shrimp, or tofu can make it a complete meal.

 Serving and Presentation Guide